Banila48/Feels-on-Foot/README.md

   - It contains the cities I have been to and places I would like to visit once COVID decided to end its world  tour

-  - _Challenges: Gifs are more convenient than CSS and SVG as the latter will take numerous lines of code to implement.
-Gifs are also more browser friendly_
+  - _Takeaways: Gifs are more convenient than CSS and SVG as the latter will take numerous lines of code to implement.
+Autoplay function didn't work out due to browser blocking policy, I need to implement an event to detect and handle autoplay failure._

   - **_Technologies used:_** React